Shuhua-Group/CPC-graph-based-NGS-pipeline/README.md

 # merged vgcall vcf.gz for all samples
 merged.graph.vgcall.vcf.gz
 ```
+To interpret the results, please documents of [VG](https://github.com/vgteam/vg/wiki), [DeepVariant](https://github.com/google/deepvariant/blob/r1.5/docs/README.md) and [PanGenie](https://github.com/eblerjana/pangenie).

-**Note: the reference in toydata is a partial graph at HLA loci, but it does not mean that the variation sets obtained by running this pipeline on a local graph are correct and accurate**.
+**Note: the reference in toydata is a partial graph at HLA loci, but the accuracy and presision of results from pipeline have not been assessed yet**.

 ## Run on real data
 ### Pangenome graph: